maomao0217/academic-pages/index.md

 ## News

-- **[Jun.
+- **[May.
 2026]** Our paper on reinforcement learning-assisted evolutionary auxiliary optimization for multi-workflow scheduling in cloud environments has been accepted to *SWEVO*.
 - **[May.
 2026]** Our paper on reinforcement learning-driven interval multi-objective evolutionary algorithm for task offloading in uncertain cloud–edge environments has been accepted to *EAAI*.
 - **[Dec.
 2025]** Our paper on SPAD: Spatial Perception and Action Decoupling Empowered Multi-Agent AI Task Scheduling Framework in Cloud-Edge Computing has been accepted to *ToN*.
 - **[Aug.
 2024]** Our paper on dynamic cloud workflow scheduling using multi-objective evolutionary algorithms and transfer learning has been accepted to *TCC*.